 Provision for obsolescence is primarily based on the estimated forecast of future usage of these inventory items.

-i.
+g.
 Prepaid expenses

 Prepaid expenses are amortized over their future beneficial periods using the straight-line method.
+Prepaid expenses are presented in the consolidated statement of financial position as part of Other current assets and Other non-current assets.